Project

 Member of EHEN Network

-LongITools is a member of the European Human Exposome Network (EHEN), the world’s largest cluster of research projects studying the impact of environmental exposures on human health.
-This network will play a critical role in delivering impactful exposome research.
+LongITools was a member of the European Human Exposome Network (EHEN), a cluster of research projects studying the impact of environmental exposures on human health.
+The network played a critical role in delivering impactful exposome research.

-EHEN brings together nine research projects, receiving over €100 million from Horizon 2020, the EU’s framework programme for research and innovation.
+EHEN brought together nine research projects, receiving over €100 million from Horizon 2020, the EU’s framework programme for research and innovation.